jakeberg/resume/tech_lead_assessment.md

 **Maestro - Study Orchestration**
 - Assisted in design of Temporal Workflows to orchestrate clinical trial data, ensuring easy scalability and reliability via a **distributed and microservice** architecture.
 - Automated release processes using **GitHub Actions** and Kubernetes rollout strategies via Argo CD and Gitub Actions, maintaing parody between environments with environement variables.
-- Utilized backing services such as S3
+- Utilized backing services such as S3 to manage plugins for Plugin Architecture in system.
+Also used S3 to store all actions between Temporal Workflows for transfering large amounts of data between Temporal activities -- this also had the benifit of storing all activity data for autiting perposes.

 ** SRE Responsibilities & IMS**
 - Adhered to **externalized configurations** and environment variable management using Heroku for event-driven microservices.